kirtfitzpatrick/writer-reader/README.md

      * roles to allow CloudFormation to resolve the dependency
      * at deploy time.
 The token is a Fn::Transform.
 Alternatively
      * the command line sources can be used via the .fetch
-     * method if the cfn-token system is not desired or this
+     * methods if the cfn-token system is not desired or this
      * is being used by a non-CloudFormation tool such as cdk8s.
      */
     const vpc = Vpc.fromLookup(this, "ImportedVpc", {